 Everyone is encouraged to join the Greater Richmond MRC.
 The MRC is recruiting both medical and non-medical volunteers.
 We need people with a variety of skills.

 - MRC volunteers include practicing and retired medical and public health professionals such as physicians, nurses, pharmacists, students, mental health workers, home health care workers and others.

 - MRC volunteers also include concerned local citizens with or without medical expertise who are interested in being trained to assist themselves and the community during an emergency.

-What will I do during an emergency as an MRC volunteer?
+What will I do in an emergency?

 - Perform duties and functions as required by the Health Department to respond to or mitigate disasters

 - Dispense medications and vaccines in the community

 - Assist with administrative and other essential support functions